Golang String Contains Exposed: PRO Tips and Tricks

 Best Practices:

-• Always be aware that strings.Contains is case-sensitive.
+• Note that strings.Contains is case-sensitive.

 Can't find what you're searching for?
 Let us assist you.